Nishashabbir/WebDevelopmentwithNisha/Topic5/readme.md

-let's talk about the background properties and create a box
+let's create a box
+we will learn about
+align properties
+box shadow properties
+font properties
+background colour properties